 With their Sour Banana Sherbet, you’re dealing with equally exciting genetics — and you can expect to see the strain on Best of the West Coast lists.
 It’s a pairing of the long-renowned AJ’s Sour Diesel cut and Banana Sherbet.

 AJ’s Diesel cut had found its way through many cannabis breeding tales over the years.
 Some say it’s what Headband and Sour OG actually are, predating the two strains by quite a few years.

-In 2010, JJ from Top Dawg Seeds, one of the East Coast’s long-respected outfits before the cannabis progress of the last decade, said that AJ’s Sour Diesel was in fact the original.
-With the way the timelines coincide, there is also a chance the ultra-high end Sour Diesel that hit Mendocino and Humboldt at the turn of the millennium was, in fact, AJ’s.
+In 2010, JJ from Top Dawg Seeds, one of the East Coast’s long-respected outfits before the cannabis progress of the last decade, said that AJ’s Sour Diesel was, in fact, the original.
+With the way the timelines coincide, there is also a chance the ultra-high-end Sour Diesel that hit Mendocino and Humboldt at the turn of the millennium was, in fact, AJ’s.

 “The Sour D was from AJ at Top Dawg,” Crockett of Crockett Farms told Cannabis Now.
 “We worked with The Cookie Fam about four years ago and were gifted Sherbet, Cookies and Y-life pollen.”

-Crockett pollenated a multitude of females and made an array of possibilities choosing the (Banana OG x Sherbet) male to cross with the Sour D female creating the Sour Banana Sherbet.
+Crockett pollinated a multitude of females and made an array of possibilities choosing the (Banana OG x Sherbet) male to cross with the Sour D female creating the Sour Banana Sherbet.
 The Banana OG used was created by crossing Banana Kush x OG Kush.

 As for the version now gaining steam in Oregon, Nadolny and the Fox Hollow team did get a bit lucky.
 Many folks will pop hundreds of seeds in search for the best phenotype of a strain, but they were able to find this cut of Sour Banana Sherbet with just a couple packs of seeds!
 They definitely hit the genetic lottery from the look of it.